-Children are recommended vaccines to protect them against infections that are common in Ireland or that could make them very sick.
+Children are recommended vaccines to protect them against infections in Ireland that are common in Ireland and that could make them very sick.

 What are the differences between the vaccines given in other countries and the vaccines given in Ireland?